FREE SHIPPING on orders over $75 International: over $250

 1. Withering: the workers spread the freshly picked leaves to dry them out in the sun.

 2. Bruising (Zuo Qing – 做青): a series of shaking and resting the leaves to start partial oxidation.
 The leaves are gently swirled in a circular motion, then left to rest.
-It leads to the famous "green leaf, red edge" (lv ye hong xiang) expression, which characterizes the look of the Oolong tea leaves after this stage.
+It leads to the famous "green leaf with red edge" (绿叶红镶 – lv ye hong xiang) expression, which characterizes the look of the Oolong tea leaves after this stage.
 It is crucial for the creation of Oolong tea's unique aroma and taste.

-3. Kill the green: workers quickly roast the leaves on high fire to halt the oxidation.
+3. Kill the green: the leaves are heated to halt oxidation, preserving aroma and stabilizing the tea.

 5. Roasting: repeatedly roasting the leaves at varying temperatures.
 It is the final stage where the taste and aroma take shape.